 • K: Kinesthetic (physical)

 A student may possess more than one learning style.
 A student who learns visually may also be a kinesthetic learner.
 For a better implementation of these learning styles into study techniques, it is essential for educators to figure out which type of learner a student is.

 3. Interactive environment for learning (right mix of learning styles)

 Educators must provide interactive and inclusive learning atmosphere so that no student can feel left alone.
 Teachers must promote team projects to allow every student be a part of the learning environment.
 This strategy can help in building upon their strengths.
 It is not practical to adopt a single teaching method.
 A teacher must incorporate multiple means of learning that can benefit every type of learner.

 In this way, every student can get benefit according to his learning style.
 Tablets, laptops, blogging, YouTube videos and other technological means play a significant impact in today’s teaching style.
 Students learn more quickly through technology than traditional teaching methods.

-4. Student-centered approach
+4. Student-centred approach

-A traditional teacher-centered approach may not work to cater learning style of every student.
+A traditional teacher-centred approach may not work to cater learning style of every student.
 In this method, students are asked to act merely as listeners for listening and absorbing knowledge.
 They are not encouraged to participate in the classroom.
-An educator must adopt student-centered approach if he wants to reach out at every student’s mind.
+An educator must adopt student-centred approach if he wants to reach out at every student’s mind.
 In this approach, teachers, while holding authority, welcome students to seek guidance by assisting them in every possible way.
 They engage them in the learning process.

 5. Get students involved via fun and creativity